 We’ve made waffles, and we’ve made French toast, but one morning we decided to make French toast waffles!
 I’ve seen so many posts with all the different foods that can go in a waffle maker, so decided to give it a try with some bread to start.

-It was fun to do something a bit different, and the boys liked the French toast better when cooked as a waffle than when we do it on a pan.
+It was fun to do something a bit different.
+The boys liked the French toast better when cooked as a waffle than when we do it on a pan.
 I found it to be a bit crispier than our usual recipe, and I enjoyed it as well.
-This may be our new go-to when it comes to French toast.
+This may be our new go-to when it comes to French toast!

-Line a baking sheet with foil (for easy clean up).
-Dip each piece of bread in the egg mixture, flipping to coat both sides, and lay out on a baking sheet.
-We found it easier to do all of the bread at once, then cook it all in the waffle iron, rather than trying to do each piece as we go.
+Dip each piece of bread in the egg mixture.
+Quickly flip to coat both sides without letting it soak.
+Lay the pieces out on a baking sheet.
+We found it easier to do all of the bread at once, then cook it all in the waffle iron.

-Heat the waffle iron and, when it’s ready, place one piece of bread in the machine and close it.
+Heat the waffle iron.
+When it’s ready, place one piece of bread in the machine and close it.
 Follow the directions on cooking with your particular waffle maker.
 We set it to a darker setting than I usually use for waffles and it worked well.

 Serve warm topped with powdered sugar, maple syrup, or any other desired toppings.